2021 United States gubernatorial elections: Closest races

 Blue denotes states won by Democrats.

 Red denotes states won by Republicans.

 California (recall)

 Governor Gavin Newsom was elected in 2018 with 61.9% of the vote.
 In 2020 and 2021, a recall petition gained momentum due to the COVID-19 pandemic in California and Newsom's responses, eventually triggering a recall election.
 The ballot featured two questions, whether to recall Newsom and who would have replaced him if he had been recalled.
 Newsom was ineligible to run as a candidate for the second question.

+The election was the fourth gubernatorial recall election in American history and the second in state history after the 2003 recall election, which resulted in the successful recall of Governor Gray Davis, who was replaced with Arnold Schwarzenegger.

 A large number of candidates announced their intention to replace Newsom.
 Among the most prominent Republicans in the race included 2018 Republican nominee John H. Cox, former San Diego mayor Kevin Faulconer, media personalities Caitlyn Jenner and Larry Elder, in addition to former U.S. representative Doug Ose.

 The recall failed, and thus Newsom remained in office for the rest of his term, which expired on January 2, 2023.